QuintessaQ/CS_interview_cheatsheet/OS_review/OS_review.md

     - need to break the dependency

 ### Chap 13
+- stack:
-- stack: function call chain, allocate local variables and pass parameters and return values to and from routines
+    - function call chain, allocate local variables and pass parameters and return values to and from routines
+- heap
-- heap: dynamically-allocated, user-managed memory
+    - dynamically-allocated, user-managed memory
 - goal of virtual memory
     - transparency
         - OS should implement virtual memory in a way that is invisible to the running program
         - the program shouldn’t be aware of the fact that memory is virtualized
     - efficiency
+        - time
-        - time: not making programs run much more slowly
+            - not making programs run much more slowly
+        - space
-        - space: not using too much memory for structures needed to support virtualization
+            - not using too much memory for structures needed to support virtualization
     - protection
         - should not be able to anything outside its address space

 ### Chap 14
 - segmentation fault: forget to allocate memory
-- buffer overflow: not allocatung enough memory
+- buffer overflow: not allocating enough memory
 - uninitialized read: forget to initialize allocated memory
 - memory leak: forget to free memory
 - dangling pointer: free memory before you are done with it